oko/infrapki/README.md

 ### Intermediate CAs

 See `scripts/testint.sh` for a demonstration of intermediate CAs.
+This script also demonstrates server and client cert signing with intermediate CAs.

 ### Server Certs